Limited Time: 25% Off Body Scrub

 Is Eating Raw Honeycomb Safe?

-How Long Does Raw Honeycomb last?
+How Long Does Raw Honeycomb Last?

-Health Benefits of Raw Honeycomb
+Benefits of Raw Honeycomb

-Where Can I Buy Raw Honeycomb at a Local Farmers Market?
+Where Can I Buy Raw Honeycomb?

 We may be a little biased, but we believe our raw, locally sourced honeycomb is the best!
-We sell honeycomb in our honey retail store, Bee Inspired Honey House in Owings Mills, Maryland and you can also order it online to be shipped directly to you.
+We sell honeycomb in our honey retail store, Bee Inspired Honey House in Owings Mills, Maryland, and you can also order it online to be shipped directly to you.
 Additionally, you can find honeycomb at your local farmers market, which often features products from local beekeepers.

 Where Do We Source Our Raw Honeycomb?

 Honey bees play a crucial role in producing honeycomb, which they use to store raw honey, pollen, propolis, royal jelly, and even larvae.
 Usually, with a limited number of hives, beekeepers preserve the uncapped comb after harvest so that the bees have an easier time producing honey next season.
+Because our beekeepers specialize in this art form, taking a small amount of comb doesn't impact the colony's health.

 How is Raw Honeycomb Made?